Join our conversation with the Agile community about diversity and inclusion.

 - Microinequities are subtle, cumulative, repeated negative messages that can devalue, discourage, and impair performance.
 For example, frequently mispronouncing someone’s name.

-- Stereotype threat is the fear or anxiety that our actions will confirm negative stereotypes about an identity group to which we belong such as gender, race, age.
+- Stereotype threat is the fear or anxiety that our actions will confirm negative stereotypes about an identity group to which we belong such as gender, race, or age.
 For example, someone may say to you, “Great job!
 You’re living proof that women are great leaders and really do have technical minds!”

 - Tokenism occurs when only a few employees belong to a particular identity group and they are singled out to represent or relate to that group.
 For example, “We’re so excited to have you on the team.
 We’ve really needed someone like you to help us understand the LGBTQ market.”